Last updated on October 22, 2025

 Eldraine Wonderland: Secret Lair (2019)

-Snow is back in Standard after well over a decade!
 Kaldheim brought a ton of support for the snow supertype plus several snow-covered lands.
-With cards like Narfi, Betrayer King and Jorn, God of Winter, snow is now also a viable central strategy to throw into your Commander decks.
+With cards like Narfi, Betrayer King and Jorn, God of Winter, snow became a viable central strategy to throw into your Commander decks.

-And with cards like Boreal Outrider and Priest of the Haunted Edge, snow lands are strong in tribal decks which would otherwise have no use for them.
+Cards like Boreal Outrider and Priest of the Haunted Edge make snow lands strong in tribal decks which would otherwise have no use for them.
 Kaldheim also included two colorless snow lands and a cycle of allied- and enemy-colored dual snow lands.

 Shimmerdrift Vale - Illustration by Titus Lunter